dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.10/dev.md

 ```

 What's happening here?
-- We passed the `connect` connector to the root element of our component; this tells PageZilla that this element represents the `Card` component.
+- We passed the `connect` connector to the root element of our component; this tells Craft.js that this element represents the `Card` component.
 Hence, the dimensions of the specified element will be taken into consideration during drag and drop events.
 - Then, we also passed `drag` connector to the same root element; this adds the drag handlers to the DOM.
 If the component is rendered as the child of a `<Canvas />`, the user will be able to drag this element and it will move the entire Text component.